rust-lang/book/second-edition/src/ch04-01-what-is-ownership.md

 it works would be the same: that is, the second line would make a copy of the value in `s1` and bind it to `s2`.
 But this isn’t quite what happens.

-To explain this more thoroughly, let’s look at what `String` looks like under the covers in Figure 4-1.
-A `String` is made up of three parts, shown on the
+Take a look at Figure 4-1 to see what is happening to `String` under the covers.
+A `String` is made up of three parts, shown on the left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
-left: a pointer to the memory that holds the contents of the string, a length, and a capacity.
 This group of data is stored on the stack.
 On the right is the memory on the heap that holds the contents.

 <img alt="String in memory" src="img/trpl04-01.svg" class="center" style="width: 50%;" />